 About the salt.
 The rule of thumb is 1/2 teaspoon of table salt per pound, refrigerate for 2 to 4 hours.

 Optional, but recommended.
 Make 1 cup piccata sauce.
 Spoon about 3 tablespoons on each plate when serving, and lay a slice of the meat on top.

 1) Sprinkle the salt all ov r the meat and rub it in.
 Let it sit in the fridge for 2 to four hours.

 2) Bread stuffing.
 Make about 1 pound of your favorite bread stuffing.
-I use a Bread & Butter Stuffing with Cranberries.
+I use my Bread & Butter Stuffing with Cranberries.
 It's moist, fruity, slightly sweet, slightly tart, and really complements the pork.
-Make it extra moist, don't cook it before you stuff the pork, and make extra, so you can serve some on the side.
+Make it extra moist, don't cook it before you stuff the pork, and make extra, so you can cook and serve some on the side.

 Pesto stuffing.
 Another approach I like is to stuff it with an herb paste, like pesto.
 I thin it with olive oil and toss in some raisins and toasted pine nuts.
 Sometimes I soak the raisins in rum and microwave it for about 30 seconds to speed the soaking.
 I then drink the rum that has not been absorbed.